His Excellency President Recep Tayyip Erdoğan

 Influence

-HE Recep Tayyip Erdoğan was the Prime Minister of Türkiye for 11 years, winning three consecutive elections with a majority (2002, 2007 and 2011), before becoming Türkiye’s first popularly elected president in August 2014, securing a second term in the 2018 election and then winning a hard-fought 2023 election.
+HE Recep Tayyip Erdoğan was the Prime Minister of Türkiye for 11 years, winning three consecutive elections with a majority (2002, 2007 and 2011), before becoming Türkiye’s first popularly elected president in August 2014.
+He secured a second term in the 2018 election and then won a hard-fought 2023 election.
 During his terms, Türkiye has seen unprecedented economic growth, constitutional reform, and its re-emergence as a major global power.
 All this, combined with his unapologetic voice on the world stage and support of Muslim issues, have won over Muslims worldwide.

-President: Erdoğan secured 52.1% of the vote in the second round run off in the 2023 presidential election.
+Elections: Erdoğan secured 52.1% of the vote in the second-round run-off in the 2023 presidential election.
 This was a continuation of his remarkable popularity and success at the ballot box over the past two decades.
-During his time as President he has pushed for more powers for his post, criticized by many as signs of wanting excessive power.
-He has lost support from key members of his own party and been criticized for cracking down on the media.
+During his time as President he has pushed for more powers for his post, criticised by many as signs of wanting excessive power, and lost support from key members of his own party.
+The March 2024 local elections saw the opposition increase its hold on Istanbul and Ankara and saw the AKP relegated to second-party status for the first time since its 2001 founding.

 Name Change: In 2022 an official request for Turkey to be changed to Türkiye (tur-key-YAY) as it is spelled and pronounced in Turkish was accepted by the UN.
 The country has called itself Türkiye since its declaration of independence in 1923.